 - Opt out: http://instagram.com/about/legal/privacy

 Provider: Twitter Inc., 1355 Market Street, Suite 900, San Francisco, CA 94103, USA

 Data subject rights, such as the right of access and the right to object to processing

 Irrespective of the above policies, you may at any time object to the use of your data (Art.
-21 GDPR) and at any time withdraw your consent to the use of your data, for example, by sending an email to info(at)foodwatch(dot)international.
+21 GDPR) and at any time withdraw your consent to the use of your data, for example, by sending an email to info(at)foodwatch(dot)org.

 If you withdraw your consent to the processing of your personal data or object to the use of the data, the legality of the processing of your data prior to the time of withdrawal or objection is not affected.
 The legal bases are the right to withdraw consent (Art.
 7(3) GDPR “Conditions for consent”) and the right to object (Art.
 21 GDPR “Right to object”).